kks110/rust-lol-stocks-bot/README.md

 ##### view_portfolio
 ```
-!!view_portfolio
+!!view_portfolio <user?>
 ```
-Shows your portfolio and how much its worth.
+Shows a users portfolio and how much its worth.
+If no user is specified it will show your own.

 ##### portfolio_graph
 ```